Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 | Speed | Around 267 Mbps average (313 Mbps benchmark) |

-| Simultaneous connections | up to 14 |
+| Simultaneous connections | Up to 14 |

 | Protocols | Lightway, OpenVPN, IKEv2 |